kss-node/kss-node/README.md

 To get you up and running quickly, a style guide builder is included that can be used from the command line.
 It parses stylesheets and spits out a set of static HTML files.

 ```
-Usage: kss-node [options]
+Usage: kss [options]

 File locations:
   --source       Source directory to parse for KSS comments
   --destination  Destination directory of style guide    [default: "styleguide"]
   --mask, -m     Use a mask for detecting files containing KSS comments
                          [default: "*.css|*.less|*.sass|*.scss|*.styl|*.stylus"]
-  --config, -c   Load the kss-node options from a json file
+  --config, -c   Load the kss options from a json file

 Builder:
   --clone        Clone a style guide builder to customize